Welcome to CyberLink Member Zone

 Why We Picked It

-Other photo management tools include sorting by keywords, categories, and tags, and sorting, filtering, and grouping photos in any combinations.
+You can also organize photos by keywords, categories, and tags, and sort, filter, and group photos in any combination.
 There’s also a duplicate photo finder.
 This free Lightroom alternative also has tools to edit photos such as layer editing with adjustment layers, masks, blend modes, layer effects, and adjustable opacity.

 Bottom Line